nus-cs2103-AY1617S1/addressbook-level4/src/test/data/ManualTesting/TestScript.md

 The sample data `SampleData.xml` can be used for manual testing.

 ## Loading of sample data
-1. Download ggist.jar from our release.
+1. Download `ggist.jar` from our release.
-2. Run ggist.jar and exit
+2. Run `ggist.jar`
-3. Type `save SampleData.xml`
+3. Type `save SampleData.xml` in the command box
+4. Exit the program
-3. Delete `./data/SampleData.xml` in the subdirectory folder
+5. Delete `SampleData.xml` in the `./data` subdirectory folder located where you saved the `ggist.jar` file
 6. Download and copy `SampleData.xml` to the `./data/` subdirectory folder
 7. Run ggist.jar again
 8. Sample data is loaded